ICAEW Computer Based Testing

 ACA and ICAEW CFAB Modules

-The six modules of the Certificate Level are assessed electronically (e-assessment).
+The six modules of the Certificate Level are assessed electronically (computer-based exam).
 Students taking these assessments attend an ICAEW approved test centre, enter their answers into a computer and can then access their results the next day via the exams section of the student website.
 Each assessment is one and a half hours long.

 If you have any further queries about the ACA or ICAEW CFAB qualifications, the computer-based exams, structure of examinations or the syllabus please contact ICAEW at +44 (0)1908 248 250, email email@example.com, or visit the ICAEW careers website.

 You can apply for and book a computer-based exam directly with an approved test centre.
 You should first speak to your employer as they may have arrangements in place with a test centre and may organise your assessment for you along with your tuition.
 A list of tutor organisations which are approved test centres can be downloaded from the ICAEW website.